timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

   <img src="/plots/2022-25HLwOBA_errorbar.svg" style="max-width: 100%; width: 100%;">
 </p>

 76 different players qualified.
-The average wOBA of this sample is larger than an entire league-averaged wOBA, likely due to the fact that if you are in this list and have 1600 PA across 4 seasons, you are likely a pretty good hitter.
+The average wOBA of this sample is larger than an entire league-averaged wOBA, likely due to the fact that if you are in this list and have 1600 PA across 4 seasons, you are probabaly a pretty good hitter.
 Here are the top and bottom 6 hitters in HLwOBA:

 $$
 \Large